How can we imagine the future when we can’t see it?

 Renata Salecl – Slovenia

-Renata Salecl is philosopher and sociologist.
+Renata Salecl is a philosopher and sociologist.
 She is Professor of Psychology and Psychoanalysis of Law at the School of Law, Birkbeck College, University of London and Senior Researcher at the Institute of Criminology at the faculty of Law in Ljubljana, Slovenia.